yoshinorin/cahsper/README.md

 # Configuration

 Cahsper backend (API server) read all settings from the system environment variable.
-You have to set the system environment variables followings.
+You have to set the following system environment variables.

+## Database & HTTP Server

 |Property|Description|Type|Default|Example|
 |---|---|---|---|---|